Our beautiful Unity Kitchen – Mai te ihi o te rā is now open!

-The Common Unity Project Aotearoa is a charity that initiates, umbrellas, partners and supports locally owned enterprises that celebrate the abundance of gifts in our community to address challenges that affect us all.
+The Common Unity Project Aotearoa is a charity that initiates, umbrellas, partners and supports locally owned enterprises.
+We celebrate the abundance of gifts in our community and work hard to address challenges that affect us all.

-Our journey began in 2012, with a pilot project based at Epuni Primary School, a little school with a big heart.
-We grew food on a disused soccer field - enough to feed the children of Epuni School three times each week.
+Our journey began in 2012, with a pilot project based at Epuni Primary School – a little school with a big heart.
+On a disused soccer field, we grew enough food to feed the children of Epuni School three times a week.

 Beautiful things come together, one stitch at a time.

-Creating new employment and upskilling opportunities for our community, the Sew Good sewing cooperative gets together weekly at the ReMakery.
+Creating new employment and upskilling opportunities for our community, the Sew Good Cooperative gets together weekly at The ReMakery.
 All are welcome.

 We welcome donations of quality fabrics, machines and equipment.
 Home sewers and corporate groups are very welcome to come and sew with us, to learn or teach new skills.